Chicago Style: Author-Date System

 Formatting References

-In general, references to online sources contain the same elements in the same order as do references to print sources, with the addition of retrieval information so that a reader can locate the source.
+References to online sources contain the same elements in the same order as do references to print sources, with the addition of retrieval information so that a reader can locate the source.

 Examples